MathieuMaas/container-app-android/README.md

 # Cordova Android Pinned Shortcuts Plugin

-This Cordova Plugin allows you to create and update Android Static Shortcuts saving in memory the selected one and get this action to do something in the base application.
-Tested on ionic 1, 2 and 3 based projects.
+This Cordova Plugin allows you to create and update Android Pinned shortcuts with a custom icon and name.

 ## Installing plugin